threefoldfoundation/www_mastodon/README.md

 www.mastodon.threefold.io

-A website created using Zola, a static site generator.
+A website created using Zola, a static site generator. <br>
 Last edited 2022.11.14 by @sasha-astiadi

 - The contents of the pages reside in the markdown files in /content (written in CommmonMark)